Gold Loan

 Final Price

-*Note: This calculation is based on the gold and GST prices in Kerala as of 16 August 2025.
+*Note: This calculation is based on the gold and GST prices in India as of 17th November 2025.
 Prices and charges differ between jewellers, cities, and states.

-No, the international gold market follows the gram, ounce, and kilogram system.
+No, the international gold market follows the gram, ounce, and kilogram system which are based on the metric and imperial systems.
 Pavan is purely a regional or local unit, used mainly for convenience in retail gold buying.
 You'll often hear gold prices quoted as:

 • USD per ounce